EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ## Banking

-The US passed the Foreign Account Tax Compliance Act (FATCA) in 2010 to try to reduce tax evasion and money laundering by Americans holding foreign financial accounts.
+The US passed the Foreign Account Tax Compliance Act (FATCA) in 2010 to try to reduce tax evasion and money laundering by US citizens holding foreign financial accounts.
 One important aspect of FATCA is that it requires foreign financial institutions (FFIs) to report to the US Internal Revenue Service (IRS) certain information about accounts and assets held by US persons, or face a 30% withholding tax on all US-sourced payments of income.
-This was basically the IRS strong-arming FFIs into collecting taxpayer identification information from American account holders and complying with the IRS' reporting requirements.
-Most FFIs complied rather than risk losing American business.
+This was basically the IRS strong-arming FFIs into collecting taxpayer identification information from USA account holders and complying with the IRS' reporting requirements.
+Most FFIs complied rather than risk losing US business.
 Not so with the Swiss.

 Swiss banking secrecy laws made it downright _illegal_ for banks to share the sort of